 After placing our orders, our waitress brought us some bread served with probably the best olive oil I’ve ever had.
 I don’t know what made it so good, but you could definitely taste the quality.

 To start, I ordered the lamb spanikopita (ground lamb, spinach, goat and feta cheese, wrapped in phyllo, tzatziki, tomato–mint relish, $10.00), even though it wasn’t on the restaurant week menu.
 It came out more like a Greek-inspired lamb egg roll, but it was still pretty freaking delicious.
 I would definitely order that again.

-For the RW appetizer, Sheena and I both opted for the gnocchi amatriciana (spicy tomato ragu, pancetta, caramelized onions).
+For the RW appetizer, Sheena and I both opted for the Gnocchi con Piselli (Sweet Peas, Ricotta, Garlic, Cream).
 Not sure if this is on the regular menu, or if it was special for RW, but this was some of the best gnocchi I’ve had in Charleston.
 The sauce was perfect, and the gnocchi were nice and light–they practically melted in your mouth.
 Mmmm…

 The menu was really nice at Lana.
 They didn’t limit you to just the restaurant week main courses–you basically got to choose any main course you wanted.
 I stuck to the RW-specific offerings, as I wanted to try something new.
 I opted for the braised short ribs with roasted potatoes, roasted vidalia onions, and arugula romesco sauce.
 The ribs were a little dry, and it weirded me out that there wasn’t actually a bone, but they were delicious.
 I thoroughly enjoyed my main course.